Current position: Postdoctoral Associate in Medicine (AIDS), Yale School of Public Health

 Research interest: Opiod substitution therapy (OST) acceptance and sustainability in Ukraine

-Maxim will spend his fellowship year at the Ukrainian Institute on Public Health Policy in Kyiv, under the mentorship of Frederick L. Altice, MD, MA.
-His research will focus on developing and introducing social marketing strategies to reverse the negative attitudes about opioid substitution therapy (OST), and educe behavioral change towards OST acceptance and sustainability for Ukrainian providers and patients alike.
+Maxim spent his fellowship year at the Ukrainian Institute on Public Health Policy in Kyiv, under the mentorship of Frederick L. Altice, MD, MA.
+His research focused on developing and introducing social marketing strategies to reverse the negative attitudes about opioid substitution therapy (OST), and educe behavioral change towards OST acceptance and sustainability for Ukrainian providers and patients alike.

 These are selected publications associated with the fellowship: